The Conversation: Have we just stumbled on the biggest productivity increase of the century?

 If half the workforce achieved such a gain, it would be equivalent to a 6.5 per cent increase in productivity for the labour force as a whole.

-For a comparison, let's look at the radical microeconomic reforms of the 1990s, including privatisation, deregulation and national competition policy.
+For a comparison, let's look at the radical microeconomic reforms of the 1990s in Australia, including privatisation, deregulation and national competition policy.

 In 1995 the main advocate of these reforms, the Productivity Commission, then called the Industry Commission, estimated they would increase national income by 5.5 per cent.